 When working with teams in different international offices, there is another limiting element: the different time zones.
 While some team members are about to finish the workday, others have just woken up.
 It is understandable that this would result in different energy levels, but this can be challenging because it is already difficult to coordinate suitable appointment times.
 Here, awareness helps again: being considerate of who is on your team and where they are located helps ensure meeting times become more flexible and accessible to all.

 And last but not least, the tools we use make it possible for global teams to work and for virtual exchanges to take place.
 Of course, it’s easiest to write an email.
 The advantage is that email is time and location-independent because we can write them when and where we want.
 But this form of communication has its limits.

 We have to constantly remember that direct contact can be the real key.
 When working in international teams, it may be advantageous to give preference to personal encounters through video conferencing tools.
 Because of the physical distance, we create the team-feeling much more slowly than with a local team.
 Therefore, team building needs to be strengthened in a special way.
 It is helpful to create space and time in order to be able to exchange personal information and to talk about non-professional topics.

-And, of course, when we need to track tasks and processes, we use OTRS.
+And, of course, when we need to track tasks and processes, we use OTRS as BPMS.
 This helps us document what needs to be done and gives everyone the oversight that they need, regardless of where they are located and when they are working.